 Every software needs an editor to write code on.
-Every developer irrespective of their experience have a preference of code editor where they write the code.
+Every developer, irrespective of their experience, has a preference for a code editor where they write the code.
 Some editors support only one or two languages.
 Some editors support multiple languages and platforms as well.
 Today, we are going to list some of the best editors that I have personally tried and liked.
 Even if you are eager to try new software code editors, this list is for you.
-Just make sure that this software is far more useful than just saving as a txt file.
+Just make sure that this software is far more helpful than just saving it as a TXT file.
 You can build things with this.
 If you are interested, let me know in the comments section below.
-I will try my best to introduce to programming.
+I will try my best to introduce programming.

 Best Code Editors for Windows 11/10